MEDS-SBBG-milkweed/milkweed-site-finder/README.md

 [Client](#client)

 ## Project Description
 The milkweed-site-finder repository contains all of the R code in order to build the Rshiny interactive web dashboard to facilitate field survey planning for the Santa Barbara Botanic Garden staff for identifying high priority survey locations for early-season milkweed in the Los Padres National Forest (LPNF).
-For additional information regarding the milkweed-site-finder use please visit the technical documentation for this project
+For additional information regarding the milkweed-site-finder use please visit the [technical documentation](https://bren.ucsb.edu/projects/identifying-priority-survey-sites-early-season-milkweed-conservation) for this project.

 ## Data
 All data products hosted in this dashboard can be found in the [milkweed-mod](https://github.com/milkweed-mod/milkweed-mod) repository within the [MEDS-SBBG-milkweed](https://github.com/MEDS-SBBG-milkweed) GitHub organization.